The Foundation for a Great Birth Country Experience!

-We think that you’ll find participation at camp or other cultural events is a great way to prepare for the time when your family travels with The Ties Program.
+We think that you’ll find participation at camp or other cultural events is a great way to prepare for the time when your family travels with Adoptive Family Travel.
 Culture camp and similar programs provide a big piece of the foundation kids need to have successful in-country experiences.

 African/Caribbean Heritage Camp

 African/Caribbean Heritage Camp (ACHC) remains one of the few camps of its kind in the country.
 Heritage Camps for Adoptive Families developed ACHC for families who adopted:

 - African children (from Ethiopia, the Democratic Republic of Congo, Liberia, Ghana, Uganda, Kenya, and other African nations)

 This camp is a blend of cultures, and the kids and families have blended too – all with the common identity of being born into the African/Caribbean or African-American culture, internationally or domestically.
 This blending of cultures and families has created an enriching, supportive space for our campers of all ages.

 We are a camp for the entire family that offers both educational and cultural sessions.
 Each evening is a celebration of the black culture by dancers/drummers/art.
 Throughout Saturday there are numerous sessions broke up into age groups.
 Programming starts at age 3 and goes through adult.
 Babysitting is provided for children 2 and under.

 Kamp Kurat, a weekend heritage camp for families with children from Ethiopia, began the summer of 2014.
 Our inaugural weekend was held at Somerset Beach Campground, about 1 hour west of Ann Arbor, MI.
 We launched our camp with two main hopes: To celebrate Ethiopia and to build friendships.